LinxiQIU/Motor_Datasets_Generation/README.md

 | -csvp | if -roim is False, save directory of rotation info.(default is save directory). if -roim is True, path of given csv file | string | optional/obligatory |
 | -n    | number of total generation (an integer multiple of 5)     | integer | obligatory  |

-If you want to modify the value of a boolean type of argument, just enter this cmd.
+If you want to modify a boolean type of argument, just enter this cmd.
 Here is the example command for the demo.
 ![](https://github.com/LinxiQIU/Bosch-Motors-Dataset-generate/blob/main/blensor_cmd.png)